-Today's letter will deal with 2 Corinthians 4:18; "So we fix our eyes not on what is seen, but on what is unseen.
+"So we fix our eyes not on what is seen, but on what is unseen.
 For what is seen is temporary, but what is unseen is eternal."
+(2 Cor 4:18)

-The things we "see" in the physical world are temporal and only represent the "tip of the iceberg" regarding reality.
-FYI, our English word "iceberg" comes from the Dutch word "ijsberg" which means "ice mountain".
-Since ice is heavy, the majority of the ice mountain is beneath the surface of the sea.
+The word "iceberg" comes from the Dutch word "ijsberg" which means "ice mountain".
+Since pure ice is heavy, the majority of the ice mountain is beneath the surface of the sea.
 Typically, only one-tenth of the iceberg is above water.
 Surface winds, therefore, have little or no affect on the iceberg.
 The iceberg is moved by deep ocean currents.
 Thus we have coined the expression "tip of the iceberg" to contrast insignificant things that are seen, with significant things that are not.
 This is why Paul refused to divert his attention from the unseen realities in the spirit world.
-The "things" we see are only a thin veneer.
+The "things" we see are temporal.
 They are only the tip of the iceberg.
 By contrast, the "things" we cannot see are eternal.
 They are obviously much more important.
 It is not always easy, however, to convince skeptical people that the tip of the iceberg is moved by unseen forces deep beneath the surface of the sea.

 That's why we need to be born again in order to "see" eternal truth (John 3:3).
 "Flesh and blood" are more easily seen than "spirits", but our most important struggle is not against flesh and blood (Eph.
 6:12).
 We can see airplanes, bombs, and bullets, but the most important weapons we fight with are not the weapons of this world (2 Cor.
 10:4).
 "Flesh and blood" are therefore seen in a much different light when we recognize their temporal nature.
 The Scriptures are emphatic, "flesh and blood cannot inherit the kingdom of God, nor does the perishable inherit the imperishable" (1 Cor 15:50).
 The things we see, therefore, are only the tip of the iceberg!